BB-Media-IT/Data-Hub/Livestreaming & Fast Channels/ls-schemas.md

 | GMT | integer | GMT timezone offset. | -4 |

 ### sports
 We are moving forward in our live sporting events project.
 We are currently adapting our schemas to align with [schema.org](https://schema.org) standards, ensuring easy integration for clients.
-Focusing on major sports and leagues, we plan to release the initial version of the schema in May 2024.
+Focusing on major sports and leagues, we plan to release the initial version of the schema in `May 2024`.
 We will make every effort to ensure that this version will also include additional data, such as lineups and detailed information about teams and players.

 | Field                 | Type     | Description | Example |
 |-----------------------|----------|-------------|---------|